-The Batterers Intervention Service/Domestic Violence Intervention Service (BIS/DVIS) is an educational program for men who want to take responsibility for their own behavior and learn skills to start that change now.
+The Batterers Intervention Service (BIS) is an educational program for men who want to take responsibility for their own behavior and learn skills to start that change now.

-This is a comprehensive educational program that meets once a week for 2 hours for a total of 24 weeks.
+-This is a comprehensive educational program that meets once a week for 2 hours for a total of 30 weeks.

-FSA NEPA has adopted the Duluth model for men who batter and physically abuse their partners.
-Referrals are made through the District Attorney's office for men who have violated their Protection from Abuse (PFA) order.
+-FSA NEPA has adopted the Duluth model for men who batter and physically abuse their partners.
+Referrals are made through the Courts for men who have violated their Protection from Abuse (PFA) order and/or have committed a crime involving domestic violence.

 Marlene Woods - Facilitator